Avista Animal Helpers Therapy Dog Program of Louisville, Colorado

 Following is a link to an excellent article by Patricia B. McConnnell, PhD, entitled “Dog Assisted Therapy: Is Your Dog a Good Fit?”
 We highly recommend you read this article before submitting your application for therapy dog work:

-If you would like to make application to be a therapy dog team at Avista Hospital in Louisville, please click on the following Hospital Application Form link which will take you to the Hospital application page.
-If you would like to make application to another hospital(s), please read about their requirements first before selecting them on the Hospital application:
+If you would like to make application to be a therapy dog team at Avista Hospital in Louisville, please complete the following application:

 DOGS ONLY, please